ananis25/product-search/notes.md

 The disadvantage is having a limited set of options and a sales person biased towards finalizing a sale.
 Further, considering variety in product specifications, and no automation to help through with it, you are likely to be left with buyer's regret.

+### Possible alternatives

+I found a stealth startup called [Tonita](https://www.tonita.co/) with the objective of "reimagining online commerce search".
+Considering previous work from one of the founders, they seem to build around a natural language based search experience.
+When launched, I expect it looks something akin to Google shopping, but more conversational.

+The Google shopping system is described in this [paper](https://arxiv.org/abs/2109.00702).

 ## Feature ideas